 Travelling to Edinburgh has brought back fond memories of our time there, and I was having fun re-visiting our old stomping grounds from when we lived in the city back in 2005.

-After my trip, I made a list of the best things to do to fall under Edinburgh spell.
+After my trip, I made a list of the best things to do to fall under Edinburgh spell, be during the summer or autumn months.
 Sure enough, you won’t be able to do everything listed in one single trip, remember – it took me over a decade and a half to discover the real beauty of it.
 Just have a look, and we hope we inspired a few of you to visit this beautiful city.

 Let your soul grow and find some breathing space by visiting beautiful Edinburgh.